What is a Modern Data Stack? Definition, Stages, & Best Practices

 For many organisations, the optimal solution involves a hybrid metrics architecture that combines the benefits of both semantic layers and dedicated metrics layers.
 This approach enables:

-- Flexibility in data access: Query data directly from APIs or warehouses for ad-hoc analysis while maintaining governed metrics for consistent reporting
+• Flexibility in Data Access: Query data directly from APIs for ad-hoc analysis while maintaining governed metrics for consistent quarterly reporting.

-- Progressive adoption: Start with basic metric definitions and gradually build more sophisticated semantic models
+• Progressive Adoption: Start with basic metric definitions and gradually build more sophisticated semantic models as the team grows.

-- Tool compatibility: Support both traditional BI tools and modern analytics platforms without forcing organisation-wide tool migrations
+• Tool Compatibility: Support both traditional BI tools and modern AI-driven platforms without forcing massive migrations.

 Advantages of a Modern Data Stack